NikolaiMagnussen/SubPy/README.md

 Run the script from the directory containing the movie.
 Run with -h/--help to display help.

 ### Features
-- Choose language
+- Choose language, or display all
 - Choose alternative directory
 - Display help
 - List all video's in the chosen directory
+- List relevant subtitles so the user can choose

 ### TODO:

 ##### Add support for:
-- List relevant subtitles so the user can choose which one to download.
 - Filtering based on "Hearing Impaired" subtitles
 - List the specific subtitle's score.